-Sessions is 70 years old and has been married to Mary Blackshear Sessions for nearly 50 years.
-Here’s what you need to know about the wife of Jeff Sessions.
+Sessions will be 71-years-old in December 2017, and he has been married to Mary Blackshear Sessions for nearly 50 years.
+Here’s what you need to know about the wife of Jeff Sessions:

 1. They Met at Huntingdon College in Alabama

-2. She Has Worked as a Teacher in Tuscaloosa, Reform, and Montgomery
+2. Mary Sessions Has Worked as a Teacher in Tuscaloosa, Reform, and Montgomery

-3. She Teaches Sunday School in Mobile, Alabama
+3. Mary Sessions Teaches Sunday School in Mobile, Alabama

 4. She & Jeff Have Three Children & 10 Grandchildren